 Opening times: 9:00 am – 2:00 pm every last Sunday of the month

-Discover the Netherlands at the Dutch Market
+Discover a touch of the Netherlands at the Dutch Market

 Address: Netherlands Society Hall, Neil Hunt Park, Tarawera Road, Rotorua